Forestry in Scotland: Notable individual trees

 Non-native conifers are the tallest trees now found in Scotland.
-At 64.3 m, a Grand Fir planted beside Loch Fyne, Argyll in the 1870s was named as the UK's tallest tree in 2011, however it has since been surpassed by a Douglas fir in Reelig Glen bear Inverness, which is 66.4 m high.
+At 64.3 m, a Grand Fir planted beside Loch Fyne, Argyll in the 1870s was named as the UK's tallest tree in 2011, however it has since been surpassed by a Douglas fir in Reelig Glen near Inverness, which is 66.4 m high.
 Another Douglas Fir located in Reelig Glen had been considered to be the tallest tree in Britain until a survey undertaken by Sparsholt College in 2009; this tree, which is named Dùghall Mòr (Scottish Gaelic: "big dark stranger") reaches just over 62 m in height.
 The Sparsholt survey named the Stronardron Douglas fir which grows near Dunans Castle in Argyll as Scotland's tallest tree at 63.79 m, with the Diana's Grove Grand Fir at Blair Castle, which was measured at 62.7 m, being the next highest.
 This survey concluded that the Hermitage Douglas Fir near Dunkeld came next in height, standing at 61.31 m.

 The Fortingall Yew in Glen Lyon is generally thought to be the Scotland's oldest tree, with an estimated age of between 3000 and 5000 years.

 The Meikleour Beech Hedges in Perth and Kinross were planted in the autumn of 1745 by Jean Mercer and her husband, Robert Murray Nairne.
 This European Beech hedge, which is 530 m in length, reaches 30 m in height and is noted in the Guinness World Records as the tallest and longest hedge on Earth.
 It is usually trimmed once every ten years, although the most recent trim, which took place in late 2019, was the first in almost 20 years.